flyingsl0ths/Concord/README.md

 ## Installation

-Download the repository and copy the 'Concord' folder into your project.
+Clone the repository or clone & copy the `concord` folder into your project.
 Then require it in your project like so:

 ```lua
 local Concord = require("path.to.concord")